marviq/madlib-locale/README.md

 localeName      = localeManager.getLocaleName()
 ```

 ### How to set up the locale file

 See the [examples](https://github.com/marviq/madlib-locale/blob/develop/examples/) on GitHub.

-### How to use all of this in your Handlebar templates
+### How to use all of this in your Handlebars templates

   * Translate